miguelzeph/interview-questions/index.md

 > Can you start **immediately**?

 > Can you join the company know?
 (Você pode começar agora?)
-STRAIGHT -> DIRETO/EM LINHA RETA

 ##### useful words
 - **straight**: direto, direta, reto